Rahataah/Hybrid-Machine-Learning-Prediction-of-Concrete-Properties-including-SHAP-PDP-analysis/README.md

 - `data/`: Contains the dataset used for training and testing the machine learning models.
 - `notebooks/`: Jupyter notebooks with the code for data preprocessing, model training, and evaluation.
-- `scripts/`: Python scripts for running the models and generating results.
 - `results/`: Contains the output files, including model predictions and SHAP/PDP visualizations.
-- `docs/`: Documentation and additional resources related to the project.

 ## Requirements

 To run the code in this repository, you will need to install the following dependencies: